xmos/ai_tools/docs/rst/options.rst

 ============================

 The graph transformer can be controlled through options.
-For example, one cans use options to set the level of parallelism to use or to specify the name of the output file.
+For example, one can use options to set the level of parallelism to use or to specify the name of the output file.

 The method of providing options depends on how the graph transformer is